MarkJohnstoneGitHub/VBA-IDictionary/README.md

  Example

-  Dim myDictionary As IDictionary 'or could use As ScriptingDictionary
+  Dim myDictionary As IScriptingDictionary 'or could use As ScriptingDictionary

   Set myDictionary = ScriptingDictionary.Create(VBA.vbTextCompare)